Neotys-Labs/Script-Converter/README.md

 ## Usage

 The Script Convert allows converting LoadRunner Scripts from a folder previously created and including all the scripts to be processed.
 After the conversion process, the Script Converter provides a detailed summary of the events occurred during the process.
 The actions, functions and parameters processed can have 3 different status:
-* **supported**: compatible with NeoLoad
+* **Supported**: Compatible with NeoLoad
-* **supported with a warning**: available in NeoLoad but might not respect the iso standard.
+* **Supported with a warning**: Available in NeoLoad but might not respect the iso standard.
-* **not supported**: cannot be processed by the converter.
+* **Not supported**: Cannot be processed by the converter.

 For more information, see the [Coverage](#coverage) section.

-After the script conversion is done, it's recommended to verify the content of the [migration log](#logs) to manually process elements either partially supported, or not supported.
+After the script conversion is done, it is recommended to verify the content of the [migration log](#logs) to manually process elements either partially supported, or not supported.

 ### Executable
 * **Windows**: `script-converter.bat`